The top 10 boutique retreats in Sri Lanka

 Grand architecture, relaxation and al-fresco dining, The Fortress Resort & Spa sits right on the beach near to the historic city of Galle – a UNESCO World Heritage Site home to colonial-style buildings and an impressive café culture.
 The resort reflects the city’s architecture, with its grand gates hiding charming gardens and shaded courtyards leading to the Ayurvedic spa.
 You can enjoy a meal overlooking the beach, try innovative Sri Lankan cuisine and sample the resort’s incredible cocktails during your stay.
 There are just 53 rooms here and you can opt for one with butler service and a private plunge pool in your room – the ocean views at sunset are beautiful while soaking in the water.

-This is a blissful stay if you love watersports, as the grand Uga Bay retreat has a great location for snorkelling, windsurfing, kayaking and diving – there are plenty of wrecks and reefs to dip under the waves for, including HMS Hermes.
+This is a blissful spot if you love watersports, as this rustic-luxe retreat has a great location for snorkelling, windsurfing, kayaking and diving – there are plenty of wrecks and reefs to dip under the waves for, including HMS Hermes.
 If you’re looking for a more laid-back stay, simply head to the underground spa for a Swedish style massage or spend an afternoon basking beneath the sun by the turquoise waters of Passikudah Bay.

-Each of the 48 rooms here have striking ocean views, from its spacious studios to a two-storey villa with private beach access.
+Each of the 46 rooms here have striking ocean views, from its spacious studios to a two-storey villa with private beach access.
 There’s one restaurant with a great reputation for food and the chance to book private dining experiences, such as a romantic cabana for two.
-There’s also an all-inclusive board exclusive to Kuoni guests in the UK, which includes afternoon tea treats.
+There’s also an all-inclusive option which includes afternoon tea treats.